CristianGonzalez24/CRUD-nodejs-mysql/README.md

 ```sh
 npm test
 ```
-Jest is used for testing models, controllers, and middlewares.
+Jest is used for testing models, controllers, routes and middlewares.

 ## 📸 Screenshots
-> (To be added once the frontend is completed)
+>

 ## 🎯 Future Improvements
 - Implement user authentication and authorization